ispacowanguitar/napa-checkin-api/README.md

 ### Endpoints

-There are two endpoints.
+There are two basic endpoints.

 1.businesses

 For a list of all businesses in the database, go to '/businesses'.
+To sort this list by some attribute, you can pass in a url parameter sort_by=attribute, or sort_by_desc for descending order.
 To retrieve a business with id = 1, go to '/businesses/1'

 You can also perform basic CRUD operations via POST and PATCH requests.
 However, only businesses with a name, phone_number, and address present will be saved into the database.